 Ayurvedic green bean sabji is a healthy yet delicious recipe.
 This recipe is loaded with nutrition, vitamin and mineral.
 The basic ingredients for preparing this dish are green beans, shredded coconut, and safflower oil including some other ingredients.
 It can be easily cooked at home at any time.
-Ayurvedic green bean sabji can be eaten by pairing up with rice
+Ayurvedic green bean sabji can be eaten by pairing up with rice or roti.

 Ingredients of Ayurvedic Green Bean Sabji